surniaulula/wpsso/readme.txt

 = 3.43.0 =

 (2017/05/07) Added a Gravity Forms + GravityView integration module with support for Single Entry view URL, title, description, and post image (Pro version).
 Added new Facebook AppLink and Twitter card meta tags for YouTube and Vimeo videos.

-= 3.42.0 =

-(2017/04/30) Fixed inheritance of Schema sub-types when adding Organization markup.
-Code refactoring to rename the $is_avail array and replace WPSSO_VARY_USER_AGENT_DISABLE constant checks.

-= 3.41.0 =

-(2017/04/22) Added a new "Plugin Dashboard" settings page, and moved all sidebar metaboxes to this new page.
-Fixed a null value for the default publisher ID in Schema WebPage and BlogPosting markup.